edazdarevic/Lesk/README.md

 ## What is Lesk?
-Lesk is lexical analyser for .NET framework.
-Lexical analysers are also called lexers or tokenizes or scanners.
+Lesk is a lexical analyzer library.
+It helps you easly build your lexical analyzers at runtime.
+Lexical analyzers are also called lexers or tokenizers or scanners.
 Lexer transforms a sequence of characters to a sequence of tokens.

 ## How to use Lesk?
 Lesk uses regular expressions for defining tokens.
-For example a JSON lexer would be defined like this:
+For example a JSON lexer would be defined with something like this:

     var jsonLexer = LeskInstance.Configure
                   .DefineToken(@"\s+", () => new WhitespaceToken())